American Library Association

 - Maintaining the Directory of Institutions Offering ALA-Accredited Master’s Programs,

-- OA shares responsibility with the American Association of School Librarians (AASL) for administering the review of school library media specialist programs under the National Council for Accreditation of Teacher Education (NCATE),
+- OA shares responsibility with the American Association of School Librarians (AASL) for administering the review of school librarianship education programs under the Council for the Accreditation of Educator Preparation (CAEP), formerly the National Council for Accreditation of Teacher Education (NCATE),

 - OA shares responsibility with the ALA Office for Human Resource Development and Recruitment (HRDR) for providing information on LIS careers, foreign credentials, and ALA scholarships.